Configuration Guide · EN · 15 min read

 The key measurements:

-- Crotch strap — this is the most commonly skipped element.
+- Crotch strap (sottocavallo) — this is the most commonly skipped element.
 It is not optional.
 Without it, any positive buoyancy causes the entire system to ride up your back at depth.
+It also hosts two D-rings (front and rear) and is essential when using an underwater scooter.
 Route it between your legs and adjust so it sits firmly against your body without restricting movement.
+The chest belt buckle must be positioned on the right side to prevent the crotch strap from accidentally opening it.

 - Hip straps — snug enough that the backplate does not shift laterally.
-Not so tight that they dig in during a two-hour dive.
-Adjust in 2cm increments until they sit naturally.
+Not so tight that they dig in during a long dive.

 EVERY POSITION.